Tennis trio represents Kaufman High School at UIL State Tournament

 During the first round of play in the boys doubles division, the Kaufman team of Nunez-Hunter squared off against the strong team of Peyton Anderson and Cooper Doss from Wimberley High School.

 When this match was over, Anderson-Doss had won in straight sets by a count of 6-3 and 6-1.
-They advanced to the state finals before they ultimately lost to their own teammates—Tate Murphy and Drew Gonzales from Wimberley High School in straight sets by a count of 7-5 and 6-4.
+Overall, Anderson-Doss would advance to the state finals before they ultimately lost to their own teammates—Tate Murphy and Drew Gonzales from Wimberley High School in straight sets by a count of 7-5 and 6-4.
 The UIL state tournament uses a single-elimination format in all of the divisions.

 In the first round of the boys singles division, Kaufman’s Lengacher faced a tough opponent in Bryce Ware from Canyon High School.
 When this match was finished, Ware had won in straight sets by a count of 6-1 and 6-1.